Advice for early years settings on supporting vision impaired children

 • lighting should be helpful, but not dazzling

-• make sure you have the child's full attention before giving any instructions.
-If you are speaking specifically to them, make sure you say their name first
+• get the child's full attention before giving instructions.
+If you are speaking specifically to them, say their name first

-• vision impaired children are often unaware of body language and gestures and may need specific instructions
+• vision impaired children are often unaware of body language and gestures.
+They may need specific instructions

-• you may need to give individual demonstration of skills.
-Hand over hand may be necessary
+• you may need to individually demonstrate skills.
+Hand over hand may be needed

 • if the child wears glasses, make sure they have them on and that they are clean.
-Particular attention might need to be paid after lunch!
+Pay attention to this after lunch!

 • it is really important that vision impaired children handle and play with real objects.
 Plastic things do not give the same sensory information.
-If plastic things are used, such as plastic fruit in the role play shop, explain that these are not real but toys to pretend with
+If plastic things are used, such as plastic fruit in the role play shop, explain that they are toys to pretend with, and not real

-If you would like any further information or have any questions, please contact the Vision and Hearing Support Service.
+For further information please contact the Vision and Hearing Support Service.